-Sales level is one of the important factors which determines the size of receivable of the firm.
+Course Code: 17PAU502A Unit V - Working Capital Management BATCH: 2017 - 20 the firm.
 If the firm wants to increase the sales level, they have to liberalise their credit policy and terms and conditions.
 When the firms maintain more sales, there will be a possibility of large size of receivable.